 For Arizona insurance pre-license education courses and exam prep, StateRequirement recommends:

 The next step after completing all of your pre-license coursework or self-study is to take the insurance exam.
 You will take one exam for each line of insurance you wish to carry.
 Life, Accident, & Health (LA&H) and Property & Casualty (P&C) lines are combined lines in Arizona, so you will take two exams if you wish to attain all of these lines of authority: Property, Casualty, Life, Accident, Health.

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

-The fee for each attempt of the exams is $56 (one exam per combined lines of authority).
+The fee for each attempt of the exams is $49 per combined line.
+Single line exams are $38 per attempt.
 When you show up you must have a photo ID any other documents that the testing facility has asked you to bring.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.